Phanx/Exonumist/trunk/README.txt

 Localization
 ------------

-Compatible with all locales.
-No translations are required.
+Compatible with English, Deutsch, Español (EU), Español (AL), Français, Português, Русский, 한국어, 简体中文, and 繁體中文 game clients.

 Feedback
 --------

-For bug reports and feature requests, please use the ticket tracker on either download site.
-For general questions and comments, post a comment on either download site.
+Bugs, errors, or other problems:
+	Submit a bug report ticket on either download page.

+Feature requests or other suggestions:
+	Submit a feature request ticket system on either download page.

+General questions or comments:
+	Post a comment on the WoWInterface download page.

-If you need to contact me privately, you may do by private message on either download site, or by email at <addons@phanx.net>.
+If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download page, or email me at <addons@phanx.net>.